Companies that use Docebo

 All learning management Docebo

-Docebo We detected 877 customers using Docebo, 151 companies that churned or ended their trial, and 20 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (20%) and the most common company size is 1,001-5,000 employees (33%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Docebo We detected 1,034 companies using Docebo, 198 companies that churned, and 43 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (19%) and the most common company size is 1,001-5,000 employees (33%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login